 Re ady ?
 Set?
 Go!
-1) m charter: Before and during the first team meeting, complete the team charter adline: Friday February 4th) Schedule your first team meeting to complete the team charter.
+1) m charter: Before and during the first team meeting, complete the team charter adline: Friday February 10 th) Schedule your first team meeting to complete the team charter.
 Complete the individual section of the team charter and bring it to the team meeting.
 Attend the team meeting.
 Complete the team section of the team charter together.
-Send the completed team charter to 1) your coach, and 2) premium@maastrichtuniversity.nl.
+Send the completed team charter to your coach.
 Reflect on the team charter in your PDP.
-2) The teambuilding assignment (Deadline: Friday February 4th) Pick up the assignment at EDLAB (please inform us when you are planning to come).
+2) The teambuilding assignment (Deadline: Friday February 10 th) Pick up the assignment at EDLAB (please inform us when you are planning to come).
 Or request the materials for an online team building assignment via premium@maastrichtuniversity.nl.
 Complete the assignment.
 Hand in the assignment at EDLAB and take a look at the solution, or request the solution via premium@maastrichtuniversity.nl.
 Reflect on the assignment in your PDP.
-3) Bud get (Deadline: Friday February 4th) Set up a preliminary budget describing the costs you expect to make throughout the project (see Appendix II).
+3) Bud get (Deadline: Friday February 10 th) Set up a preliminary budget describing the costs you expect to make throughout the project (see Appendix II).
 Send a copy of your preliminary budget to your project mentor (and client in case of travelling costs) for approval.
-Assign one team member to email the approved preliminary budget to premium@maastrichtuniversity.nl, with your mentor in the CC. up the Tumblr Page (Deadline: Friday February 4th) Set up a (basic) Tumblr page for your PREMIUM student team.
-Once you have set up the name for the blog, send the link and name to premium@maastrichtuniversity.nl.
-5) rkshop 'Discover your Competences' (Deadline: Thursday February 10th) Sign up for the workshop.
+Assign one team member to email the approved preliminary budget to premium@maastrichtuniversity.nl, with your mentor in the CC.
+4) Set up the Instagram Page (Deadline: Friday February 10th) Set up a private Instagram profile for your PREMIUM student team.
+Send the link to your page to premium@maastrichtuniversity.nl .
+Follow the other PREMIUM teams as soon as you receive their profiles.
+5) Wor rkshop 'Discover your Competences' (Deadline: Thursday February 9 th) Sign up for the workshop.
 Complete the mandatory homework assignments (available on edlab.nl/premium) Attend the workshop and bring the homework assignments with you.
 Evaluate the workshop on www.edlab.nl/premium